MaxwellMensah/agentic_engineering/context_engineering/README.md

 [
   {
     "timestamp": "2026-08-25T17:21:24+00:00",
-    "query": "Who is the current president of Ghana in 2026?", "chunks_in": 5,
+    "query": "current president of Ghana in 2026?", "chunks_in": 5,
     "chunks_used": 3,
     "chunks_discarded": 2,